carlogattuso/java-code-review-main/README_review.md

   schemas, to provide clear guidance to API consumers.
 * **Testing:** Coupon service, resource and mapper
 * **Global exception handler for validation errors**

+# Commit [Create new coupon]

+This commit introduces the functionality to create new coupon entries in the system.

+* **Added method to check for existing coupons:** Implemented validation logic to prevent duplicate coupon codes
+* **Error handling: Inherited error models:** Created a hierarchical error model structure
+* **Added create coupon endpoint**
+* **Testing:** Coupon service and resource
+* **Enhanced schema documentation:** Expanded the OpenAPI documentation with detailed schema descriptions